adam-maj/deep-learning/README.md

 However, our original goal was to model the true distribution.
 To account for this, we need the empirical distribution to be **a good approximation** of the true distribution.
 The quality of this approximation determines the cap of how good a model trained on the dataset can get.

-This is the first constraint:
+This is the first constraint on the intelligence of a neural network.

 > [!NOTE]
 >